mryap/alembic-kit/_posts/2019-03-18-things-to-know-about-bigquery.md

 BigQuery is Google "managed" data warehouse for analytics that allows you to store, query, and extract data.
 It's a separate tool from Google Analytics and Google Tag Manager, and it is part of Google Cloud Platform.

 BigQuery is a "managed data warehouse".
 It allows you make a cheese sandwich (i.e. data warehouse) and you don't have to milk the cow, operate the mill or harvest the wheat or drive the Tractor.
-Without having any hardward infrastructure to manage or needing a database administrator, BigQuery uses SQL allowing you to focus on analyzing data to find meaningful insights to gain more insig

 ![](https://camo.githubusercontent.com/b00c9c4e06a58ddf265b5ff4a45ea123c4c6f8c0/68747470733a2f2f7062732e7477696d672e636f6d2f6d656469612f44743844634c5f58634141686e56552e6a7067)

+IF you are familiar with SQL, you will be right at home with BigQuery

+### Costs of BigQuery

 BigQuery has a free tier plan which allows you to query 1 Terabyte per month and store 10 gigabytes.
 With Google Analytics 360,  BigQuery is free, up to $500/month of usage.
 For website with over one-billion hits per month, that in the region of $150 per month for storage and $100 per month for querying.
 Google Analytics 360 customers benefit from a native integration with Google BigQuery.
 However, use of BigQuery is not restricted for Google Analytics 360 customers alone.
 It just a little more involved to integrate the free Google Analytics with BigQuery.
+If you need help on this, DM me.

 Why exports Google Analytics to BigQuery?
 - No more data sampling!
 This is a step-up for those sites having heavy traffic daily
 - An opportunity to build ANY reports with ANY segments using ANY configuration you like

-If you need help on this, DM me.

 This is what I learned so far after completing the course [From Data to Insights with Google Cloud Platform](https://www.coursera.org/account/accomplishments/specialization/PKU7C2X2QRG8)